-Let’s define “compelling.”
-One take, from Merriam-Webster is “causing you to feel that you must do something.”
+So, let’s define “compelling”.
+One take, from Merriam-Webster is, “causing you to feel that you must do something”.
+Now that’s juicy.

-So before we get on with today’s list, please dispel with the myth that you practice the sport of changing minds.
+Before we get on with today’s list, please dispel with the myth that you practice the sport of changing people’s minds.
 You don’t.
-If you’re an effective seller of stuff (technically speaking), you really don’t do much or any brainwashing.
-Your success comes from tapping into feelings.
-Human emotions.
-You don’t create them because they’re already there.
+If you understand the psychology of selling, you know really don’t do much or any brainwashing.
+Your success comes from tapping into feelings – the Psychology of human emotions.

 Many call them hot buttons.
 Your job is to press them.
-Don’t make the mistake of believing it’s rationale we rely on to make decisions.
+Don’t make the mistake of believing we use rationale to make decisions.
 Louis Vuitton doesn’t create data sheets for their $1,000 handbags.
 They create completely irrational pulses of leathery lust for a logo that says “luxury.”
+They then wrap that in a lifestyle that is irresistible, one that you want to/need to have.

 We want to be in control of our relationships, health, finances, jobs, pets, toys, environments — and everything else that matters to us.
 What don’t you want more control of?